hokiegeek2/AnomalyDetection/README.md

 Twitter's streaming anomaly detection is easy to use and very powerful, but it's a R library.
 Although there are other python implementations, all of them contain R dependencies.
 This library is intended to provide a pure python port that provides the same functions as the original Twitter R implementation.

+This is a fork of the outstanding work of [Marcnuth](https://github.com/Marcnuth/AnomalyDetection).
+All updates with the exception of Dask integration have been pulled into Marcnuth's original github project.

 # Description

 The python port of the Twitter streaming time series anomaly detection is a technique for detecting anomalies in seasonal univariate time series where the input is a series of <timestamp, count> pairs.